grebmann1/cta-cheat-sheet/Documentation/Product & Clouds/MarketingCloud.md

 An easy solution is to use "Data Extension" and Ampscript to dynamicaly fetch the content based on the "Target" language and generate the email dynamicaly instead of keeping 1 template/language.

+### Synchronize Campaign & Campaign members
+Campaign & Campagin members are synchronize automatically using the Marketing Connector.

 # Products/Features of marketing cloud
 ## Social Studio
 `END OF LIFE in November 2024`